soliforte/kestrel/README.md

 This is based on Leaflet.js and PruneCluster for clustering.
 Thanks to them for their work and making this a lot easier.
+Also, a huge thanks to Dragorn (@kismetwireless) for making this whole thing possible, and his help with debugging my crap!

 # Demo